Dear Members,

 (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The consolidated

-financial statements of your Company take into account the financial statement prepared by
+financial statements of your Company has taken into account the financial statement of the

 6. DEPOSITS FROM PUBLIC